learning-zone/docker-and-kubernetes-basics/kubernetes.md

 * The control plane is used to maintain the desired state of the cluster, such as which applications are running or which container images they use.
 * Whereas, the nodes run the applications and the workloads.

 Clusters are the heart of Kubernetes that gives the ability to schedule and run the containers across a group of machines - physical, virtual, on-premise, or in the cloud.
-Kubernetes containers aren’t tied to any particular machines, they are abstracted across the cluster.
+Kubernetes containers aren\'t tied to any particular machines, they are abstracted across the cluster.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>